• Skip to primary navigation

 Framework

 It’s important to provide children with an overview of the framework of the Constitution.
 A helpful place to begin is with the three branches our Constitution divides the duties of government into.
-Since our family is using BJU Press heritage studies textbooks, we introduce this concept in first grade.
+Since our family is using BJU Press Heritage Studies textbooks, we introduce this concept in first grade.
 Every year, we repeat it—with more detail added each time.
 This might seem basic, but only one in four American adults can identify these branches, and even fewer can identify the duties of each.
-When children understand that the Constitution dictates who makes, enforces, and settles the laws, they have a solid working knowledge of what the it does.
+When children understand that the Constitution dictates who makes, enforces, and settles the laws, they have a solid working knowledge of what it does.

 If you’re wondering if your little ones are ready for something as big as the Constitution, remember that this is just an introduction.
 Also, you can teach them with hands-on-activities.
 I found that even our verbal learner was helped by doing an activity.
 You can read how we used Legos® to learn about the Constitution .